NeuroRehack/TheraView/README.md

 The recording status LED uses GPIO pin 21 by default.
 Change the pin assignment in `config.conf` under the `LED_PIN` setting if your wiring differs.
 Running the server as `root` or a user with GPIO permissions is required for the LED to toggle.

+Set `AUTO_START_RECORDING` to `true` to begin recording as soon as the app launches.
+Set it to `false` to start in preview-only mode and wait for the web UI or Bluetooth remote to toggle recording.

 Note: If you do not want the system to auto start on systemd or set up the hotspot, edit the config file at config/theraview.config and change these flags: ENABLE_SYSTEMD and ENABLE_HOTSPOT

 ---